Creating a Successful Collection Agent Incentive Program

 Executing a Collection Agent Incentive Program

-We’ve reviewed the benefits of the collection agent incentive program, now go forth and create the perfect plan for your agency.
+To conclude, we’ve reviewed the benefits of the collection agent incentive program, now go forth and create the perfect plan for your agency!
 The sooner you implement a dialed-in incentive program, the easier it will be to achieve agency success overall.
 Although incentivizing agents creates some upfront and recurring costs, the rewards are worth every dollar.

-If your agency is also in need of a custom payment solution, why not give Payment Savvy a call?
+If your agency needs a custom payment solution, why not give Payment Savvy a call?
 Our customer base is collection agencies just like yours.
 Since 2010 we have worked side by side with some of the nation’s leading agencies to dial-in what solutions what best for the ARM industry.
 From our often imitated Fee-Free Payments™ program to our compliant Pay by Text solution – let us create the payment channels your agency needs to succeed.